PharaohTools/ptconfigure/README.md

 ## Installation

-The preferred way to install any of the Pharoah apps (including this) is through cleopatra.
-If you install cleopatra on your machine (http://git.pharoah-tools.org.uk/phpengine/cleopatra), then you can install dapperstrano using the following:
+The preferred way to install any of the Pharaoh apps (including this) is through cleopatra.
+If you install cleopatra on your machine (http://git.pharaoh-tools.com/phpengine/cleopatra), then you can install dapperstrano using the following:

 sudo cleopatra dapperstrano install --yes --guess